chisness/pokercamp/_posts/2024-04-25-probability.md

 https://brilliant.org/wiki/math-of-poker/

+Betting means assigning prob like challenging to tennis match

 Probability: It's essential to understand the rules of probability, expected value and standard deviation, and helpful to understand independence and the normal distribution.